 $12,995 to $24,995

-Upon arrival in the city of Punta Arenas you will be greeted by a staff member and transferred your hotel.
-In the afternoon, attend a briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
-Later, enjoy a welcome dinner and meet your fellow adventurers while enjoying regional cuisine.
+Arrive in Punta Arenas, Chile, before 2 p.m. where you are welcomed by staff members and transferred to your hotel.
+In the afternoon, you'll attend a mandatory briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
+Later, gather for a welcome dinner and meet your fellow adventurers while enjoying a typical regional menu.

 Return to King George Island and bid farewell to Antarctica before boarding the flight back to Punta Arenas.
 Upon arrival, transfer to your hotel for the night.
 (Note: Meals in Punta Arenas are at your leisure and not included in the program.)